pranav-infrabuild/DevOps_Interview_Questions/Scenario Based /Kubernetes.md

 </details>

-### Question 9:How do you define CPU and memory requests and limits for a Pod in Kubernetes?
+### Question 9: How do you define CPU and memory requests and limits for a Pod in Kubernetes?

 <details>